InnoPhaseIoT/talaria_two_azure/README.md

 ```
 and

-Tag "v1.1.0_TalariaTWO_SDK_2.4" has the folloing description --
+Tag "v1.1.0_TalariaTWO_SDK_2.4" has the following description --
 ```
 builds with - 'Talaria TWO SDK 2.4'